TEL 01206 240933

 I'm Heidi Meier and I create colourful and quirky textile artworks using a combination of appliqué techniques and hand, machine and free style embroidery.

-My style is aimed at childhood and beyond, resonating with people of all ages who want vibrant and fun artworks.
+My style resonates with people of all ages who want vibrant and fun artworks.
 Many of my artworks are influenced by the natural world or are contemplative studies of nostalgic subjects.

 I love working with fabric and start a project with an idea and the most rudimentary of sketches.